andystevenson910/gimpDocumentation/Paint Tools/EraserTool.md

 - Experiment with different brushes and dynamics to achieve creative effects.
 - Use the `Undo` action (Ctrl+Z) to correct any mistakes immediately.

-(Note: The icons and screenshots are placeholders and should be replaced with the actual images from the GIMP interface.)